NeonHo/CSMLNotebook/Data Science/NumPy/ndarray.md

 a fast, flexible container for large datasets in Python.

 Arrays enable you to perform mathematical operations on whole blocks of data using similar syntax to the equivalent operations between scalar elements.

+NumPy enables batch computations with similar syntax to scalar values on built-in Python objects